mizvol/gephi-tutorials/SigmaJS exporter/README.md

 Export **SigmaJS template** `File->Export->SigmaJS template` and fill in all required fields.

 ### 5. Test locally
 Go to the exported folder and start a simple Python HTTP server to test your visualization.
-Depending on Python version, in terminal, type the following command.
+Depending on Python version, in the terminal, type the following command.

 * Python 3.X `python -m http.server`
 * Python 2.7 `python -m SimpleHTTPServer`